briantanabe/project-log/projects/Sour Candy.md

 **Research on Pectin:** *Note: Fine cooking has amazing food chemistry primers* Pectin is a long chain of polysaccharides (a carbohydrate), used to stick the cell walls of plants together.
 There are two kinds of commercial pectin, high and low methoxyl, or HM and LM.
 LM pectin sets with calcium, though HM pectin is far more common (though not always specified).

-**There are two kinds of HM pectin**, rapid set and slow set, and from what I can tell with my [Wikipedia chemistry degree](https://en.wikipedia.org/wiki/Methoxy_group) and more [Fine Cooking](https://www.finecooking.com/article/the-science-of-pectin), methoxyl is the
+From what I can tell with my [Wikipedia chemistry degree](https://en.wikipedia.org/wiki/Methoxy_group) and more [Fine Cooking](https://www.finecooking.com/article/the-science-of-pectin), methoxyl is a negative molecule that repels itself and is attracted to water.
+But in the presence of acid to neutralize the

 **Hypothesis:**
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTQ2NTI4Njc4MiwxNjkzMDAyMTk1LC0xNT
+eyJoaXN0b3J5IjpbLTExMjY5MTE0NDksMTY5MzAwMjE5NSwtMT
-M4MTk2NjI0LDE3ODA0MTM0ODYsMTU3MzUyODgyMCw3MTU1MjU0
+UzODE5NjYyNCwxNzgwNDEzNDg2LDE1NzM1Mjg4MjAsNzE1NTI1
-MjgsNzY5OTA0MzYwLC0xNDg0MDQ5NjU2XX0=
+NDI4LDc2OTkwNDM2MCwtMTQ4NDA0OTY1Nl19
 -->